jgarrettvml/Opensim_Moodle_WebService/README.md

 This is a connector between OpenSimulator and Moodle Web Service

-It was going to be a part of a larger project to be open-sourced, but have decided not to continue the project so am putting it online "as-is"
+It was going to be a part of a larger project to be open-sourced, but have decided not to continue the project so am putting it online "as-is" so that it can remain in the public domain

 Step 1: Download and install Moodle LMS